DIAGNijmegen/website-content/README.md

 # DIAG Website content

-This repository stores all the content and source code for the diag websites.
+This repository stores all the content and source code for the DIAG websites.
 From this repository multiple Pelican-powered websites are built, based on a central content database.

 [![Build Status](https://travis-ci.org/DIAGNijmegen/website-content.svg?branch=master)](https://travis-ci.org/DIAGNijmegen/website-content)